 Welcome to the Theoretical Solid State Optics Group

 Prof. Binder received his PhD in theoretical physics from the University of Dortmund in 1989.
 He is currently professor of Optical Sciences and Professor of Physics, University of Arizona.
-He has more than 100 peer-reviewed journal articles and is a Fellow of the Optical Society of America and an Outstanding Referee of the American Physical Society.
-He is actively involved in the research community, for example by serving on the advisory committee of the Fundamental Optical Processes in Semiconductors (FOPS) conference.
-The most recent FOPS conference was held in August 2019.
+He has more than 150 peer-reviewed journal articles, about 400 conference proceedings, and is a Fellow of OPTICA (formerly Optical Society of America) and an Outstanding Referee of the American Physical Society.
+He is actively involved in the research community, for example by serving as the co-chair of the XI International Symposium Ultrafast Dynamics and Ultrafast Bandgap Photonics, and on the advisory committee of the Fundamental Optical Processes in Semiconductors conference.

 For extracurricular activities, see Dr. Binder’s YouTube channel at this link.